bhargavg/Arguments/README.md

 # Arguments
-Typesafe CLI arguments parser with all the bells and whistles
+A typesafe CLI argument parser, heavily inspired (copied?) from the one in Swift Package Manager